kinvolk-archives/fuse-userns-patches/tests/TESTING_INTEGRITY.md

 This document describes how to test IMA (Integrity Measurement Architecture).
 Although the patchset for FUSE user namespaces is not exactly related to IMA, its change could cause side effects w.r.t security and integrity.
+There are a couple of solutions suggested for addressing potential security issues.
+For example, adding a `force` option to IMA, as well as making FUSE discard cached results.

-Therefore we need to test IMA.
+That's why we need to test IMA.

 ## How to test IMA